inBeat/inbeat-website/content/top-influencers/tiktok/health/united-states/boston/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Boston In 2023
+title: Top 10 Health TikTok Influencers In Boston In 2024
 description: >-
-  Find top health TikTok influencers in Boston in 2023.
+  Find top health TikTok influencers in Boston in 2024.
 Most popular hashtags: #fyp #foryou #boston #health.
 platform: TikTok
 hits: 18
-text_top: Identify the top-rated TikTok influencers on inBeat.
+text_top: Discover the most popular TikTok accounts on inBeat.
-text_bottom: Our platform holds 18 TikTok influencers like this in Boston, United States for you to work with.
+text_bottom: Our platform has 18 TikTok influencers like this in Boston, United States for you to pitch.
 profiles:
   - username: "ian.brownhill"
     fullname: >-